mongodb-labs/full-stack-fastapi-mongodb/docs/development-guide.md

 - `docker_swarm_stack_name_main`: The name of the stack while deploying to Docker in Swarm mode for production.
 By default, based on the domain.
 - `docker_swarm_stack_name_staging`: The name of the stack while deploying to Docker in Swarm mode for staging.
 By default, based on the domain.
 - `secret_key`: Backend server secret key.
 Use the method above to generate it.
+- `totp_secret_key`: Time-based One Time Password secret key.
+Use the method above to generate it.
 - `first_superuser`: The first superuser generated, with it you will be able to create more users, etc. By default, based on the domain.
 - `first_superuser_password`: First superuser password.
 Use the method above to generate it.
 - `backend_cors_origins`: Origins (domains, more or less) that are enabled for CORS ([Cross Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)).
 This informs a frontend browser in one domain (e.g. `https://dashboard.example.com`) it can trust this backend, that could be living in another domain (e.g. `https://api.example.com`).
 It can also be used to allow your local frontend (with a custom `hosts` domain mapping, as described in the project's `README.md`) that could be living in `http://dev.example.com:8080` to communicate with the backend at `https://stag.example.com`.
 Notice the `http` vs `https` and the `dev.` prefix for local development vs the "staging" `stag.` prefix.
 By default, it includes origins for production, staging and development, with ports commonly used during local development by several popular frontend frameworks (Vue with `:8080`, React, Angular).